faanross/faanross.github.io/content/course01/06_post_logs.md

 This is of course speculation on my part - the only way for us to truly understand the malware author's intention would be to actually reverse it, which is of course literally an entire other discipline in and of itself.

 That being the case this is where our speculation on this matter will remain, we will however be jumping into the amazing world of malware analysis in the future.
-As a threat hunter you are not expected to be an absolute wizard at it, but your abilities as a hunter will expand dramatrically if you add a basic understanding of this tool to your kit.
+As a threat hunter you are not expected to be an absolute wizard at it, but your abilities as a hunter will expand dramatically if you add a basic understanding of this tool to your kit.

 But for now, let's move on.